 The Foreign Policy Research Institute (FPRI), based in Philadelphia, brings scholastic insight to the foreign policy and national security challenges facing the United States today.
 It seeks to educate the public, train teachers and offer ideas for advancing U.S. national interests based on a nonpartisan, geopolitical perspective that illuminates contemporary international affairs through the lenses of history, geography and culture.

-The Jordan Center for the Advanced Study of Russia was established in 2011 thanks to a generous gift from the family of NYU alumni Boris and Elizabeth Jordan.
-The mission of the Center is to make Russia intrinsic to all aspects of scholarly investigation: from history to visual culture, literature to economics, anthropology to politics.
+The New York City-based Jordan Center for the Advanced Study of Russia was established in 2011 thanks to a generous gift from the family of New York University alumni Boris and Elizabeth Jordan.
+The mission of the center is to make Russia intrinsic to all aspects of scholarly investigation: from history to visual culture, literature to economics, anthropology to politics.

 Founded in 1974 as a division of the Woodrow Wilson International Center for Scholars, the Kennan Institute is committed to improving American expertise and knowledge about Russia, Ukraine and other states in the region and to making that expertise available to policymakers, media and the broader public.
 Headed by director Matthew Rojansky, the Kennan Institute offers residential scholarships and an active public lecture and workshop series.
 Kennan also produces a variety of publications, including the Kennan Cable, which features research and analysis presenting new ideas and perspectives on the region, and The Russia File, which offers insights on current events in Russia, U.S.-Russian relations and other critical issues of the day.